stockparfait/experiments/powerdist/README.md

 a lot narrower to estimate its actual value.

-For a 1-year period, the 99% mean's CI is +-20% of MAD for the normal, and 25% for the t-distribution, which is quite a bit wider than necessary.
+For a 1-year period, the 99% mean's CI is +-20% of MAD for the normal, and 25% for the t-distribution, which is too wide to estimate anything useful about the mean.
 In fact, the required +-5% width can only be obtained for a CI with a confidence level of 45% for the normal, and 40% for the t-distribution, which is a dubious confidence level to say it nicely.

 For a 20-year period, the normal's 99% mean's CI is now a bit below +-5%, but the t-distribution is closer to +-6%, and the required 5% is obtained by the 98%